-With its unusual markings the king cheetah was once considered a different species.
-However it is the exact same as the African cheetah, other than a mutated fur pattern.
+With its unusual markings, the king cheetah was once considered a different species.
+However, it is actually the exact same as the African cheetah, other than a mutated fur pattern.

-These unusual cheetahs have also been known as Cooper’s cheetah.
+These unusual cats have also been known as Cooper’s cheetah.

 Major A. Cooper shot a king cheetah in 1926 and noted how the fur was thicker and darker than a normal cheetah.
 So he named it after himself.
 Imagine how it used to be!
 You kill a rare animal and then you get to name it!